Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Numerical experiments

-with $k=100$, $\alpha_1 = 1.2$, $\alpha_2 = 0.5$, and $\theta = 4$.
+To model matching densities for the two phases of the fluid, we choose $\alpha_1 = \alpha_2 = 1$.
+To represent non-matching densities for the two phases, we can choose $\alpha_1 \neq \alpha_2$.
 This allows us to model a fluid for which the phase denoted by the index $1$ is denser compared to the phase indicated by the index $2$.
 Indeed, this can been seen on the effect of the values $\alpha_1$ and $\alpha_2$ on the potential.
-Taking $\alpha_2 < \alpha_1$ shifts the well corresponding to phase $1$ very close to $1$ compared to the other phase.
+Taking $\alpha_1 < \alpha_2$ shifts the well corresponding to phase $1$ very close to $0$ compared to the other phase.
 This models the fact that the fluid $1$ is in fact more compressible and thus aggregates of pure phase $1$ appear denser.

-We use the computational domain $\Omega = (0,1)$ discretized in $N_x = 128$ cells.
-We take $T = 0.3$ (this has been chosen because the system reaches a meta-stable state by that time) and use the initial time step $\dt = 1 \times 10^{-6}$ (this time step size is adapted from the CFL-like condition stated in Proposition~\ref{prop:1dschemeprops}, however, the time step will never be larger than $\dt_\text{max} = 1 \times 10^{-5}$).
-We choose the width of the diffuse interface to be $\gamma = 1/500$, the viscosity to be constant $\nu(c) = 1 \times 10^{-2}$, the relaxation parameter to be $\eta = 1 \times 10^{-3}$, and the exponent for the barotropic pressure equals to $a = 3$.
-We choose constant initial conditions for the density and the pressure, \ie